mjmar01/harmolytics/README.md

 Nonetheless, if you want to use it or build upon it feel free to test it.
 You will need a MySQL instance as a backend service.

 ## Basic start
-> The latest commit changed the way to communicate with the blockchain.
-This is to optimise the load transactions function but other functions will be slower by default.
-This will be fixed in a later update.
 ```
 ./harmolytics config database --db-host 127.0.0.1 --db-port 3306 --db-user <user>
 ./harmolytics sql init